 Lodging Costs in Hawaii

-Another big dent in the budget for your trip to Hawaii is lodging costs.
+Another big dent in the Hawaii travel budget is lodging costs.

-There are so many types of accommodations to choose from as well as many different areas to stay in Hawaii.
-You’ll have a wide variety of lodging choices in Hawaii!
+There are so many types of accommodations to choose from, as well as many different areas to stay in Hawaii.
+You’ll have a wide variety of lodging choices in Hawaii, from vacation rentals to luxury hotels, a cheap Hawaii hotel for in between.
+It all depends on your dream vacation and where you want to stay!

 Find out the pros and cons of hotels vs. condos in Hawaii.

-For this article, we’re looking at budget and mid-range choices in both Maui and Honolulu.
+For this article, we’re looking at the budget and mid-range choices in both Maui and Honolulu.
 All of them will have room for 4 people.
+These will give the average hotel cost in Hawaii for reference.

 Check out the best hotels in Hawaii for families